dnadesign/shipistrano/README.md

 # DNA Shipistrano

-> Deploying all the things
+> Ship all the things

 ## Introduction

-With hundreds of heterogeneous applications across a variety of platforms, languages and third-party infrastructure configurations, one challenge we have faced, and continue to face, at DNA is ensuring that our developers have the tools and processes to make managing our portfolio of applications easy peesy.
+With hundreds of heterogeneous applications across a variety of platforms, languages and third-party infrastructure configurations, one challenge we face at DNA is ensuring that our developers have the tools and processes to make managing our portfolio of applications easy peesy.
+Providing this collection of Capistrano processes and recipes takes one less thing off their plate.

 ## Monologue

 One tool we've grown to love over the years is Capistrano.
-Young, fit and fresh faced, the relationship between the two of us blossomed.
-We were lovestruck by the elegant Ruby DSL, mesmerized by its' social status and therefor even congenial to its' opinionated ways and blind to all its shortcomings.
+Young, fit and fresh faced, the relationship between Capistrano and our team blossomed.
+We were lovestruck by the elegant Ruby DSL, mesmerized by its' social grace, blind to the birth defects and even congenial to its' opinionated ways.

-As time went on, Capistrano always stayed beautiful in our eyes but the romance had dwindled and over time lost it's spark.
-We didn't work on problems with our relationship.
-We didn't look to solve our issues together.
-We didn't experiment with one another and because of that, rather than growing together, we grew apart.
+As time went on, Capistrano always stayed beautiful but the romance dwindled.
+We didn't work on problems with our relationship together.
+We didn't listen to one another or experiment with one another and because of that, rather than growing together, we grew apart.

-Like all relationships that one day may be destined to fail, we felt the only way to save ours was to breath new life into it.
+Like all relationships that one day may be destined to fail, we felt the only way to save our one was to breath new life into it.
 So it was, Shipistrano was conceived.

-Our dream for Shipistrano (like any parent) is that we can teach it all our life lessons hopefully it doesn't make the same mistakes as we once did when we were young.
+Our dream for Shipistrano, much like any parent, is that we can teach it all our life lessons so that hopefully it doesn't make the same mistakes as we once did when we were young.
+The best of what we know, plus more.

 ## Shipistrano

-Shipistrano is the collection of all our opinionated little scripts, curses and bad manners that have been passed down from generation to generation from the tough real world.
+Shipistrano is the collection of all our opinionated little scripts, shortcuts and bad manners that have been passed down from generation to generation from the rough and tough real world.
 But it also has some new tricks of it's own.

-It's favorite toy is building blocks.
-Everything Shipistrano plays with is a building block and so by using collections of these colourful blocks, Shipistrano can create any sort of play area you want.
+Shipistrano's favorite toy is building blocks.
+Everything Shipistrano plays with is a building block and so by using different compositions of these colourful little blocks, Shipistrano can create any sort of play area you want.

 ## Bringing Shipistrano up, the early years